 Former Trump Campaign Manager Paul Manafort Registers As A Foreign Agent

-A firm headed by Paul Manafort, who served as President Trump's campaign manager last year, made more than $17 million in two years working for the pro-Russian political party that controlled Ukraine's government, according to documents filed late Tuesday.
+A firm headed by Paul Manafort, who served as President Trump's campaign manager last year, made more than $17 million in two years working for the pro-Russia political party that controlled Ukraine's government, according to documents filed late Tuesday.

-Manafort spokesman Jason Maloni said Manafort had started the registration process under the Foreign Agent Registration Act in September of last year, before the November 2016 election.
+Manafort spokesman Jason Maloni said Manafort had started the registration process under the Foreign Agents Registration Act in September of last year, before the November 2016 election.

 "Paul's primary focus was always directed at domestic Ukrainian political campaign work and that is reflected in yesterday's filing.
 Paul has appreciated the professionalism and guidance of the FARA unit throughout this process," Maloni said.

-Manafort did domestic political consulting for the Party of Regions, headed by Ukraine's former President Viktor Yanuovych, who fled to Russia after an uprising in 2014.
+Manafort did domestic political consulting for the Party of Regions, headed by former Ukrainian President Viktor Yanukovych, who fled to Russia after an uprising in 2014.
 Much of Manafort's work was aimed at "advancing the goal of greater political and economic integration between Ukraine and the West," the documents say.

 "Manafort was representing a political party, a very strong pro-Russian political party in ...
 Ukraine from 2012 to 2014, pulling in a whopping $17 million by the way," says Craig Holman, government affairs lobbyist at Public Citizen, a progressive public interest group.